FlorianBr/Keyboards.SofleZMK/README.md

 ### Self-soldered

+Currently in progress

 ## The Software

-The basic layer is a colemak layout with additional chars like german umlauts on a alternative layer.
+The basic layer can be switched between QWERTY and Colemak-DH layouts with additional alts layer for chars like german umlauts.
-In the settings layer the keyboard is changeable to a qwerty-laoyut
+There is also a layer to change settings and for cursors and navigation keys.
 ## The Keymap

 ![Keymap](./keymap-drawer/sofle.svg)